swsnr/jetbrains-search-provider/README.md

 # Jetbrains search provider

+**Deprecated:** This extension is no longer maintained; please see <https://github.com/lunaryorn/gnome-search-providers-jetbrains> for a proper search provider which avoids the fragile Gnome Extensions API (which never supported search providers officially) and instead implements the standard DBus API.

 A Gnome shell extension to add recent projects from JetBrains IDEs to search.

 **Note:** This extension is not affiliated with or endorsed by JetBrains.